IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 ![](/assets/logo/header.svg)

+Get a competitive advantage in trading — be among the first to try the cutting-edge software!

 vectorbt PRO (Beta) is the ultimate engine for backtesting, algorithmic trading, and research.
-It is a high-performance superset of the [vectorbt](https://github.com/polakowo/vectorbt) library, one of the world's most innovative open-source backtesting engines.
+It's a high-performance superset of the [vectorbt](https://github.com/polakowo/vectorbt) library, one of the world's most innovative open-source backtesting engines.
-The PRO version extends the standard vectorbt library with new impressive features and useful enhancements.
+The PRO version extends the standard library with new impressive features and useful enhancements.

 We bring many [SOTA](https://en.wikipedia.org/wiki/State_of_the_art){target=_blank} tools and libraries under one umbrella and automate them.
 Our vision is to make quantitative analysis and